Rawlins, Wyoming: Scheduled bus service

 Scheduled bus service is offered by Greyhound Bus Lines.

 Airport

 The city of Rawlins is served by Rawlins Municipal Airport (Harvey Field).

+Railroads

+The Union Pacific Railroad provides freight service to Rawlins.
+Amtrak's Pioneer served the city from 1991 through 1997.
+While there is a proposal to re-start the service as of Jan 2024, there is currently no scheduled passenger rail service.

+Continental Divide Trail

+Rawlins is located along the 3,100 mile long path of the Continental Divide National Scenic Trail.

 "Rawlins Red"

 "Rawlins Red" is a red pigment containing hematite, an oxide of iron that was mined near Rawlins.
 Paint containing Rawlins Red has anti-rust properties and is thought to have been used as the original paint on the Brooklyn Bridge.

 Republic of Texas

 Rawlins displays a historical marker denoting the northernmost border of the Republic of Texas, which claimed land as far north as Carbon County.